Genghis Khan (Miike Snow song): Chart performance

-Commercially, "Genghis Khan" is among Miike Snow's most successful singles.
-It made its debut on the Swedish Heatseeker chart on 3 March 2016, at number nine.
+"Genghis Khan" made its debut on the Swedish Heatseeker chart on 3 March 2016, at number nine.
 This made it the first of the band's singles to chart in their native Sweden.
 The next week, it rose to number eight, which became its peak position.
 In Australia, "Genghis Khan" charted for three weeks on the singles chart and peaked at number 44.
 In Canada, the single charted for a week at number 86 on the Canadian Hot 100 in the issue dated 26 March 2016.
 It also reached number 12 on Billboards Canada Rock.
 The single later received a gold certification by Music Canada on 5 October 2016, denoting sales of over 40,000 digital units.

 In the United States, "Genghis Khan" debuted at number 39 on the Billboard Alternative Airplay chart, ranked by airplay detections, in the issue dated 26 December 2015.
 It fell off the following week, and re-entered in the issue dated 9 January 2016, at number 33.
 The single reached its peak position at number six on 14 May 2016.
 It spent a total of 22 weeks on the chart.
 "Genghis Khan" also appeared on Hot Rock & Alternative Songs, measured by airplay, sales and streaming activity.
 It debuted at number 45 in the 20 January 2016 issue of Billboard.
 The song peaked at number 12 on 26 March 2016, and spent 21 weeks on the chart in total.
 It also appeared at number 12 on the Rock Airplay chart, in addition to placements at number 22 and 26 on Alternative Digital Songs and Rock Digital Songs, respectively.
 By the end of 2016, Billboard ranked "Genghis Khan" at number 25 on the year-end chart of Alternative Airplay, and number 35 on the year-end chart of Hot Rock & Alternative Songs.
 The song was certified platinum by the Recording Industry Association of America (RIAA) on 20 November 2020.